caxperts/AppControls/samples/README.md

 [04_events](04_events/README.md) contains a sample that uses the event system to color selected elements Red

 [05_externaldata](05_externaldata/README.md) contains a sample that displays external and internal data using table and tab controls.
 It also uses the event system to recieve selection changed events and update the data.

+[06_clientserver](06_clientserver/README.md) contains a sample that connectes to a database via an Api server.